Are There Any Dangerous Animals in Iceland?

 When you hear the term "dangerous animals," you tend to conjure images of venomous reptiles and clawed predators.
-But, there are no animals in Iceland that are poisonous, venomous or harmful.
-There aren’t any mosquitos, there are no snakes, and only one species of wasp.
-So in the traditional sense, there aren’t really any dangerous animals in Iceland.
+But there are no animals in Iceland that are poisonous, venomous, or harmful.
+So in the traditional sense, there aren’t really any dangerous animals in Iceland, apart from one species of wasp and bees (if you’re allergic!)

 However, there are animals in Iceland that can be a nuisance and some that can harm the ecosystem.
-Here, we'll talk you through some of the more troublesome creatures in Iceland.
+Here, we'll talk you through some of the more troublesome creatures in Iceland and address some of the most common wildlife questions from visitors to the country.

 Get to Know Some of Iceland’s Animals